severalnines/docs/user-guide/mysql/overview.rst

 A clone will be created of this cluster.
 The following procedure applies:

-* Create a new Cluster consisting of one node
+* Create a new Cluster consisting of one node.
-* Stage the new Cluster with SST (it is now cloned)
+* Stage the new Cluster with SST (it is now cloned).
 * Nodes will be added to the Cloned Cluster until *Cloned Cluster Size* is reached.
-* Query Monitor settings and settings for Cluster Recovery and Node Recovery options are not cloned
+* Query Monitor settings and settings for Cluster Recovery and Node Recovery options are not cloned.
-* The ``my.cnf`` file may not be identical on the Cloned Cluster
+* The ``my.cnf`` file may not be identical on the Cloned Cluster.

 * **Cloned Cluster Name**
 	- The cloned cluster name.